A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \subsubsection{Hypergame Task}

-Finally, we classify hypergame models based on their role in the framework; what is the task the approach is seeking to solve via hypergame theory?
+Finally, we classify hypergame models based on their role in the framework: what task is the approach seeking to solve via hypergame theory?
 The classification entails planning, uncertainty measure, learning, and reasoning.
 Models addressing multiple tasks were counted for each class.
-The overall distribution -- as shown in Figure~\ref{fig:tax_task} -- depicts that the majority of works utilize hypergame-theoretic models for reasoning -- or decision-making in general -- or complementing learning algorithms.
+The overall distribution -- as shown in Figure~\ref{fig:tax_task} -- depicts that the majority of works utilise hypergame-theoretic models for reasoning -- where we include decision-making in general -- or complementing learning algorithms.